 What We Do

 New I-9 Center: employees are able to complete Section 2 of the I-9 form in-person with an NC State employee at our new temporary I-9 Center located in the UHR Administrative Services II building, 2711 Sullivan Drive, in Room 101.
-Hours of operation are Monday-Friday, 9 am-4 pm; walk-ins are welcome and no appointment is needed.
-The Center will be open at least into September 2021, and safety protocols are in place including the optional use of masks, plexiglass dividers, social distancing between stations, sanitizing wipes, and optional gloves.
+Hours of operation are Monday-Friday, 8:30 am-4:30 pm; walk-ins are welcome and no appointment is needed.
+Safety protocols are in place including the optional use of masks, plexiglass dividers, social distancing between stations, sanitizing wipes, and optional gloves.
 For more information or questions, please email firstname.lastname@example.org.

 International Employment Staff Directory

 The Department of Homeland Security (DHS) published rules (March 2016) regarding the STEM (science, technology, engineering and math) Optional Practical Training (OPT) extension benefit for F-1 students.
 This new rule took effect on May 10, 2016 for all applications submitted to USCIS on or after that date.
 Under the rule, employers are required to complete a Training Plan (Form I-983) at the start of the employment card application process to establish expected outcomes and learning objectives during the training program.